GLACIS·EU AI Act series·General Counsel·Updated April 2026

 Article 12 requires high-risk AI systems to generate logs that enable monitoring and investigation.
 General Counsel must ensure:

-Documentation and Disclosure Obligations
+Documentation and disclosure obligations

 Article 11 mandates comprehensive technical documentation before high-risk systems enter the market.
 Article 13 requires transparency for users.
 General Counsel oversight ensures documentation is legally sound and disclosures don’t create unintended liability exposure.